 How to Spray Paint Your Furniture

-- Next, give the entire piece a good sanding to smooth out any imperfections.
+Next, give the entire piece a good sanding to smooth out any imperfections.
 Sand any edges with a piece of sandpaper and use a sander to smooth the top of your piece.
+IT is important to take your time when you sand your furniture, so you have a great base for painting.

-- Starting with your piece inverted, begin spray painting it with your primer.
-Be sure to give your primer a good shake and begin priming your surface well.
+Starting with your piece inverted, begin spray painting it with your primer.
+Be sure to be in a well ventilated area and give your primer a good shake to begin priming your surface well.

-- Using a coarse sandpaper, begin roughing up the edges on your piece to create a more antique look.
+Using a coarse sandpaper, begin roughing up the edges on your piece to create a more antique look.
+Be sure to distress those edges so your antique glaze has somewhere to go!

 Here is my finished piece.